-- 23. In this way the desire for the rise and growth of the Nation or the world is reflected in all the Vedas.
-The importance of Nation is known to us and for a healthy Nation we will always be guided by Vedic laws. - 24.
-The Nadi-sukta of the Rig Veda alone mentions 21 rivers, which include the Ganga in the east and the Kubha (Kabul) in the west.
-The rivers like Yamuna, Saraswati, Sutudri (Sutlej), Parusani (Ravi), Vitastā (Jhelum), and Sindhu (Indus) are situated between Ganga and Kabul.
+13. The Nadi-sukta of the Rig Veda alone visualises 21 rivers, which include the Ganga in the east and the Kubha (Kabul) in

-- 25. The Five rivers (Sutudri/Sutlej, Parusni/Ravi, Asikni/Chenab, Vitasta/Jhelum, Vipasa/Beas, are noted in the Vedas and they are all tributaries of Sindhu / Indus). - 26.
-The Vedas contain geographical information like Oceans, mountains, war fields.
-They also have the names of Rishis, many kings and emperors, their lineage which are very important for our Nation.
+- the west.
+The rivers like Yamuna, Saraswati, Sutudri (Sutlej), Parusani (Ravi), Vitastā (Jhelum), and Sindhu (Indus) are situated between Ganga and Kubha. - 14.
+The Five rivers (Sutudri / Sutlej, Parusni/Ravi, Asikni/Chenab, Vitasta/Jhelum, Vipasa/Beas, are visualised in the Vedas and they are all tributaries of Sindhu / Indus).